-Part 1 of this series spoke about the consumer and Part 2 provided a cook’s tour of investment products.
+Part one of this series spoke about the consumer and part two provided a cook’s tour of investment products.
 In this third and final instalment, we’ll look at the market dynamics and how it all comes together in an investment portfolio.

 Effectively a ‘market’ is quite simply where buyers and sellers come together to agree on the price of an asset.
 In the case of stocks, that’s done via an exchange like the ASX, whereas residential property and other assets may be exchanged directly between the two parties.

-We covered it in a little more detail in Part 2 of this series, but the market dynamics of a product determine things like the risk (in terms of volatility) and liquidity.
+We covered it in a little more detail in part two of this series, but the market dynamics of a product determine things like the risk (in terms of volatility) and liquidity.

 Generally speaking, high risk is driven by the surety of the valuation of a product.
 A term deposit, for example, is generally very low risk as the terms of the investment are all known up front.
 The value of a share on the other hand is subject to a number of factors that require investors to include objective measures into their assessment and as a result, the market value can change dramatically.

 Liquidity on the other hand, is determined by demand for the product and ease of access.
 Perhaps an easy way to demonstrate this is in the share market with stocks like Commonwealth Bank or BHP, where the daily value of shares exchanged is in the hundreds of millions.
 Conversely, small companies can have days where no shares are exchanged at all.